 What to take to Cuba for Cubans?
 This has changed somewhat recently because thousands of Cuban doctors were sent abroad and were permitted to return home with previously banned imports.
 The favorites are knock-off designer t-shirts and jeans and running shoes.

-So those Cubans who can find money may now throw off their old era duds for new clothing.
-The other big change is that the Obama administration has increased the permitted dollar amounts from Miami relatives.
-And Miami relatives have more opportunity to travel to Cuba with much-needed gifts.
+So those Cubans who can find money can now throw off their old era duds for new clothing.

 These days you might want to check out the situation of Cubans to whom you wish to donate items.
 The hotel staff and anyone working in tourism such as guides are at the top of the food chain in Cuba.
 However your maid will distribute whatever you give among her family and friends.